Obsidian-StudiosInc/entrance/README.md

 You will likely also need to create a directory for entrance, and ensure it has proper permissions.
 Since entrance will not be running under root, entrance will not be able to correct this, despite having code for such.
-Expect to see some errors in log file otherwise.
-Along with non-functional entrance.
+Expect to see some errors in log file otherwise, along with non-functional entrance.
 If started as root, entrance will create directories with proper permissions as needed.